Andrewwold/Flask-web-app-demo-and-walk-through/README.md

 </html>
 ```

 Cool isnt it?
-Next we will walk through have to set up a second route and html page for our website.
+Lets commit out code to git, and next we will walk through have to set up a second route and html page for our website.